jstnrme77/scalerrs-portal/progress.md

 - ✅ Updated tab navigation to have borders on all sides for better visual clarity
 - ✅ Added document viewer modal for viewing documents without leaving the page
 - ✅ Rearranged sidebar navigation items for better user experience and workflow
+- ✅ Updated table styling in Approvals page to remove background colors from rows
+- ✅ Standardized table styling with white backgrounds, purple borders, and light purple header backgrounds
 - 🔄 Refining responsive behavior on smaller screens
 - 🔄 Improving accessibility features